-To build your best body and have your top performances, you need the ideal combination of exercise, diet, and recovery.
+To build your best body and have your top performances, you need the ideal combination of training, diet, and recovery.

-Let’s say you exercise fairly hard, get good sleep, and eat a “clean” diet.
+Let’s say you train decently hard, get good sleep, and eat a “clean” diet.

 Even though you are getting stronger and keeping your daily stress low you still appear as if you do not really train at all.

-Being a lifter, but appearing as if you don’t lift is the ultimate kick in the sack for any lifter.
+Being a lifter, but appearing as if you don’t lift is the ultimate kick in the sack.

-If your training is on point and you are sleeping well then there is only one viable reason to why you are stuck: your diet is a total disaster.
+If your training is on point, and you get quality sleep there can only be one viable reason to why you are stuck on your fitness journey: your diet is a total disaster.

-Why You Can’t Out Exercise A Bad Diet
+Why You Can’t Out Train A Bad Diet

-I’ve known many people who think they can out exercise a bad diet.
-They are wrong.
+I’ve known many people who think they can out train a bad diet.
+They are dead wrong.

 Many trainees who are making the change to living The Fit Life start by going to the gym.